pgillet/spark-article/00-spark-on-k8s.md

-# My Journey With Spark On Kubernetes
+# My Journey With Spark On Kubernetes...In Python

+I am talking about a time that the under 20s cannot know.
+Until not long ago, the way to go to run Spark on a cluster was either with Spark's own standalone cluster manager, Mesos or YARN.
+In the meantime, the Kingdom of Kubernetes has risen and spread widely.

-When it comes to run Spark on Kubernetes, you have two choices:
+And when it comes to run Spark on Kubernetes, you have now two choices:

 - Use "native" Spark Kubernetes capabilities: Spark can run on clusters managed by Kubernetes since Spark 2.3.
-  Kubernetes support is still flagged as experimental but it is sufficiently mature to think about running production workloads.
+  Kubernetes support was still flagged as experimental until very recently, but as per SPARK-33005 Kubernetes GA Preparation, Spark on Kubernetes is now fully supported and production ready! 🎉

 - Use the Spark Operator, proposed and maintained by Google, which is still in beta version (and always will be)